What Will Really Stop Sexual Harassment in Congress

 Republican Christopher Shays of Connecticut, who co-sponsored the bill, explained, “If a law is right for the private sector, it is right for Congress.”
 Democratic Senator Joseph Lieberman called it the “Golden Rule” since Congress would do to “ourselves as we have done unto others …” The only dissenting vote came from West Virginia Democrat Robert Byrd, who said that even this went too far in subjecting the legislative branch to external oversight.
 The proponents reminded Byrd that the Office of Compliance, which would control the process, would prevent that.
 When President Clinton signed the bill into law, he proclaimed that: “It is about time that Congress lived by the same laws it places on the private sector.”

 There were many employees on the Hill who were skeptical that the law would really change anything.
 The old timers had heard about reform in previous eras, only to see legislators exempt themselves from serious punishment.
-Eddie Moore, who did janitorial work for the architect of the capitol, told a New York Times reporter that “Nothing has changed, and nothing is likely to change.
+Eddie Moore, who did janitorial work for the architect of the Capitol, told a New York Times reporter that “Nothing has changed, and nothing is likely to change.
 This is still Congress.”

 He was right.
 The most important problem with the legislation was that Congress continued to maintain the constitutional barrier to external oversight.
 By continuing to abide by this principle on these employment issues, it was virtually guaranteed that enforcement would be toothless.
 The EEOC, for instance, would have no authority to shape how legislators handled sexual harassment.
-The Office of Compliance, which had a Settlements and Award Fund to pay out settlements, was in fact as much a way for Congress to protect itself as it was to a mechanism to protect workers.
+The Office of Compliance, which had a Settlements and Award Fund to pay out settlements, was in fact as much a way for Congress to protect itself as it was a mechanism to protect workers.
 “Congress, once again, has elected to police itself,” wrote Robert Turner, a conservative legal expert who had advised Senator Robert Griffin.

-The second problem was the manner through which the office would handle cases that emerged.
-The office does not provide anything comparable to the human resources departments found in private sector offices.
+The second problem was the manner through which the Office of Compliance would handle cases that emerged.
+The office does not provide anything comparable to the human-resources departments found in private-sector offices.
 There was to be very little accountability or transparency even when the office paid out settlements to accusers.
-The new process created 30-day cooling off period where they had to continue going to work while being counseled about workplace rights.
-Then there is a 15 day waiting period during which to decide whether to bring this to mediation.
-If the accuser chooses mediation, they are required to sign a non-disclosure agreement.
-Mediation lasts for 30 more days.
-When that period ends, there was to be 30 more days for a “cooling off” period before a worker could file a formal complaint.
+The new process created a 30-day cooling-off period where they had to continue going to work while being counseled about workplace rights.
+Then there would be a 15-day waiting period during which to decide whether to bring this to mediation.
+If the accuser chose mediation, they would be required to sign a non-disclosure agreement.
+Mediation would last for 30 more days.
+When that period ended, there would be 30 more days for a “cooling-off” period before a worker could file a formal complaint.
 At this point in a very long process, a formal settlement, paid for through taxpayer money, required the signature of a nondisclosure agreement.
 There would be little information about how the process worked or the cases it dealt with.
 Legislators could be shielded from the public fallout over these incidents.

 “It was a system set up in 1995,” California Democrat Jackie Speier recently complained, “to protect the harasser.
 We say zero tolerance, but I don’t believe that we put our money where our mouths are.”
-In a 2016 survey by Congressional Quarterly, four out of ten women reported that they saw sexual harassment as a problem in Congress while one in six had personally been victimized.
+In a 2016 survey by Congressional Quarterly, four out of 10 women reported that they saw sexual harassment as a problem in Congress while one in six had personally been victimized.

 What will Congress do about the current mess?
 Will this be another Anita Hill moment, where Congress fails to implement effective changes after the heat of the scandals fade?
-If Congress is going to do more than make promises about a changed “culture” they need to put into place much a stricter and transparent process for handling these cases that holds legislators accountable.
+If Congress is going to do more than make promises about a changed “culture,” they need to put into place much a stricter and transparent process for handling these cases that holds legislators accountable.

 The Member and Employee Training and Oversight on Congress Act, co-sponsored by Jackie Speier and Senator Kristin Gillibrand, is a good start to addressing these problems by raising awareness through mandatory training and strengthening the process to offer more protection to the accuser.
-According to The Hill, only ten percent of women working on the Hill even know that the process for dealing with harassment exits.
+According to The Hill, only 10 percent of women working in Congress even know that the process for dealing with harassment exits.

 The information surrounding financial settlements and the process through which these are resolved need to provide better mechanisms for allowing the press and the public to know what has transpired.
 Expenses must be accounted for, as they are in the rest of congressional operations.

 The process needs to be streamlined so that it is speedier and less cumbersome, creating less time for workers to find themselves subject to threats from the attorneys of members seeking to protect themselves.
-The kinds of confidentially agreements required of accusers must be reformed as well.
-“Because the process is so broken,” one employment lawyer argued in the Washington Post, that “people choose to either not engage in the process or, once they engage it, to settle their claims for a fraction of what their claims are worth, because the process is so traumatizing to people.
+The kinds of confidentiality agreements required of accusers must be reformed as well.
+“Because the process is so broken,” one employment lawyer argued in The Washington Post, “people choose to either not engage in the process or, once they engage it, to settle their claims for a fraction of what their claims are worth, because the process is so traumatizing to people.
 Who would go through all of this and be muzzled for life for three months’ severance if the system wasn’t stacked [against the victim]?
 I think the answer is: nobody.”

 This is also the moment when there needs to be a full-blown legal debate about whether the separation of power really should insulate Congress from these kinds of tightly-enforced workplace rules or whether there is a way for legislators to be regulated by some kind of external or independent body that can make sure rules are enforced.
 Given that members are subject to criminal prosecution (as was evident with the Abscam scandal), the protections are not as impregnable as often thought.